xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 will be migrated to a local event.

-Additionally, when an event is unassigned from a creation transition, the sync will be invoked to re-migrated to a polymorphic event and propagated to the subtype state machines.
+Additionally, when an event is unassigned from a creation transition, the sync will be invoked to re-migrate to a polymorphic event and propagate to the subtype state machines.
 This will only occur if the event is not assigned to any other creation transitions in the state machine.